 All 5 schools will have at least one Broad Bachelor course and one Master degree course.
 In this respect Wittenborg strives to become the first private, international institute in the Netherlands with broad degrees.

-In the past four years Wittenborg University has reached many milestones which it is proud of:
+In the past four years WUAS has reached many milestones which it is proud of:

 It has established a strong partnership with the University of Brighton in the UK, including three joint Master of Science programmes: the MSc in International Event Management, the MSc in International Hospitality Management and the MSc in International Tourism Management.